Welcome to Topics in Molecular Medicine

 |Course:||Topics in Molecular Medicine|

 |Meets:||Wednesdays (unless noted) from 3:30 pm - 5:00 pm in room 1001 BRB|

 |Directors:||Ben Z. Stanger, MD, PhD|

 The course will be in a seminar style.
 Two or three students will be assigned to present at each session.
-Each session has a different faculty member as a preceptor; this faculty member, in consultation with the course directors, has choosen a clinical topic and one or two state-of-the-art research papers which provide molecular insight into the topic.
+Each session has a different faculty member as a preceptor; this faculty member, in consultation with the course directors, has chosen a clinical topic and one or two state-of-the-art research papers that provide molecular insight into the topic.
 The faculty member will meet with the students before the class session to provide additional insight into the topic.
 One of the assigned students will briefly present the clinical aspects of the problem and the second (and possibly third) student(s) will present the scientific paper(s).
 All of the students in the class will be expected to have read both the clinical and research papers and to contribute to class discussion.
-A list of topics and articles will be given out on the first day of the course.
+Topics will be assigned before the beginning of class.